 Appreciation: This refers to the increase in the value of a property over time.

-Cap rate: The capitalization rate, or cap rate, is a measure of the rate of return on a real estate investment property.
-It is calculated by dividing the property’s net operating income by its current market value.
+Cap rate: The capitalization rate is a measure of the rate of return on a real estate investment property.
+Calculate it by dividing the property’s net operating income by its current market value.

 Cash flow: Cash flow is the difference between the income a property generates and the expenses associated with owning and operating it.